IUREDCap/redcap-etl/docs/TransformationRulesGuide.md

     FIELD, <field_name>, <field_type>[, <database_field_name>]
     ...

-A table statement that has no fields following it will generate a table that contains only the record IDs for the records in the project, since REDCap record ID field is stored in every table by default.
+A table statement that has no fields following it will generate a table that contains only a synthetic primary key field and a record ID field.

 The transformation rules language is line-oriented, and each line has a comma-separated value (CSV) syntax.
 This allows the transformation rules to be